(Disclosure: Some of the links below may be affiliate links)

-What is most interesting with these two services is their prices.
-Standard credit cards make you pay a very large fee for foreign currencies exchanges.
-This is typically between 1.5% and 2.5% on each amount.
+What is most impressive with these two services is their prices.
+Standard credit cards make you pay a substantial fee for foreign currency exchanges.
+It is typically between 1.5% and 2.5% on each amount.
 Both TransferWise and Revolut are significantly cheaper than that!
-This is their purpose.
-For me, this is really the thing I am looking the most into to compare these two services.
+It is their primary purpose.
+For me, this is the thing I am looking the most into to compare these two services.

 On TransferWise, transfers are not free.
-You will need to pay between 0.2 and 0.5% fee on each transfer depending on the currency pair you are converting money from.
+You will need to pay between 0.3 and 0.7% fee on each transfer, depending on the currency pair you are converting money from.
 They are using a very complicated pricing system.

-On the other hand, Revolut offer transfers for free!
-This is valid for each currency pair.
-However, there is a limit of 5000£ (GBP) per month.
+On the other hand, Revolut offers transfers for free!
+It is valid for each currency pair.
+However, there is a limit of 1000£ (GBP) per month.
 Once you reach this limit, you will have to pay a 0.5% fee on each transfer.
-Moreover, on the weekend, you will have to pay an extra fee for each transfer.
-And some currencies like Russian Roubles (RUB) and Thai Baht are more expensive with 1% during the week and 2% during the weekend.
+Moreover, you will have to pay an extra 1.0% fee for each transfer on the weekend.
+And some currencies like Russian Roubles (RUB) and Thai Baht are more expensive, with a 1% fee during the week and 2% during the weekend.

 Example of fees